Jonathan Blow: Long-term project

 In 2013, Blow began making a prototype for a single-player game that was not a puzzle game.
 In 2018, Blow said the game had 40–50 hours of playable content.
-He intends for Thekla to make the game using the game engine being developed for the Sokoban game, once it has matured.
+He intends for Thekla to make the game using the game engine being developed for Order of the Sinking Star, once it has matured.
 He plans to work on the game for 20 years, releasing it in installments.
 Each installment will make the game larger and more complex.
 Blow noted one of his goals for the project is to expand his design abilities.

 Artistry

 In his youth, Blow liked playing text adventure games by Infocom; his favorite was Trinity, which Blow said "affected me in a relatively deep way in terms of the way that I think about games".
 In college, his favorite game was Netrek.
 Early in his career Blow frequently played Counter-Strike.

 Blow's games are known for being artistic, challenging, and not following industry trends.
 In a retrospective on Braid, GQ noted the game was released at a time when the market was dominated by violent and repetitive first-person shooters, yet "made an earnest effort to make an artistic statement" that went beyond this trend.
 The puzzles of Braid have been described as "tough" and "formidable".
 Time described The Witness as "categorically defiant", and described its reception as being "widely quantified as a game created by a genius for geniuses".

 Blow's games have higher budgets and longer development times than most independently funded games, and have custom game engines.
 Braid was built with a relatively large budget for independent games at the time, while The Witness—which was largely funded with the profits of Braid—cost close to six million dollars.
 The development times for Braid and The Witness were very rare for independent games at the time.
 Blow created a custom game engine for both games, which in the case of The Witness took a large amount of development time.
 He noted that when development of The Witness began, off-the-shelf engines such as Unity and Unreal Engine were not sufficiently capable to build the game.
 Blow also noted that he tries to make games that stand the test of time, so owning his own engine means he can continue to provide the game to people in contrast to off-the-shelf engines that come with no such guarantee.
 (Note: For example, if the company that made an engine goes out of business, the engine may no longer be supported.)
 Braid artist David Hellman said Blow was not stressed about time or budget, and that for him "the game always came first."